-"You can get around that byfiltering out the low frequency hum on the telephone tape," George Messenburg said.
+"You can get around that by filtering out the low-frequency hum on the telephone tape," George Messenburg said.
 "It's possible to disguise just about anything if you want to take the time to do it."

 One reason tapes can be tinkered with so easily is the physical makeup of the tapes.
-Those used these days are all magnetic tapes, meaning they record conversations on thousands of microscopic magnetzied iron particles bakes onto the surface of a tape. legal profession.
-Lawyers say it is getting tougher to get taped conversations admitted as original evidence into court proceedings involving divorce cases for just this reason.
+Those used these days are all magnetic tapes, meaning they record conversations on thousands of microscopic magnetzied iron particles baked onto the surface of a tape.